 In the brief moment he’d seen her, Jutt looked very tired.
 It was like she hadn’t slept in days and Finch had just woken her up after only an hour’s rest.
-He felt immense guilt, but when she returned, her expression brightened and she stepped out with him.
+He felt immense guilt, but when she returned with a bag, her expression brightened and she stepped out with him.
 Jutt grabbed his hand in hers, interlocking their fingers.
 They faced the angry man, who’s expression was now on the border between murder and rampage.
-Jutt sneered at him, making his expression more sever and then pulled Finch close and kissed his cheek.
+Jutt sneered at him, making his expression more severe and then pulled Finch close and kissed his cheek.
 Her fingers fluttered a goodbye to the furious man.

 “You vexing witch!
 Don’t you dare come back here!
 I’m done with you, find your own place!
 Obviously you think you’re old enough, you fool.
 You will not curse my home any longer!”

-He spat in her face.
+He spat.
 Jutt ignored this and they turned away together.
 He noticed that Jutt had carried a rather full rucksack out with her, which she now slung onto her back.
 Finch had the feeling that he had suddenly become one half of an eloped marriage.
 One that had been found out.

 After they had crossed two separate blocks in silence, Finch said, “That’s not your father then.”

 “No, he’s my uncle, worse, he’s an in-law.
 He really believes that bit about being a witch.
 I’m half Solune you know.”

 “Yeah.
 You know how our blood doesn’t mix properly, right?”